Fej1Dev/Potentials/README.md

 ----
 ***THIS MOD DOES NOTHING ON ITS OWN!***

-Potentials allows mod makers to use capabilities(lookups) for both Neoforge and Fabric simultaneously!
+Potentials allows mod makers to use Capabilities(Api lookups) for both Neoforge and Fabric simultaneously!

 You can create your own capabilities or use existing ones.